Crusade of Varna: Background

-The Crusade
+Crusade

 Early fighting

 On 1 January 1443, Pope Eugene IV published a crusading bull.
 In early May, it was reported "that the Turks were in a bad state and that it would be easy to expel them from Europe".
 War was proclaimed against Sultan Murad II at the diet of Buda on Palm Sunday 1443, and with an army of 40,000 men, mostly Magyars, the young monarch, with Hunyadi commanding under him, crossed the Danube and took Nish and Sofia.

 The crusaders, led by Władysław, Hunyadi, and Branković, attacked in mid-October.
 They correctly expected that Murad would not be able quickly to mobilize his army, which consisted mainly of fief-holding cavalrymen (timariots) who needed to collect the harvest to pay taxes.
 Hunyadi's experience of winter campaigns from 1441–1442 added to the Hungarians' advantage.
 They also had better armor, often rendering the Ottoman weapons useless.
 Murad could not rely on the loyalty of his troops from Rumelia, and had difficulties countering Hungarian tactics.